Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Experiments

 \subsection{Datasets}

 In our experiments, we use the NuScenes \cite{nuscenes2019} and Argoverse \cite{DBLP:conf/cvpr/ChangLSSBHW0LRH19} datasets.
 NuScenes consists of 1000 sequences recorded in Boston and Singapore.
 The sequences are annotated at 2Hz and the dataset provides rich semantic HD-maps with static BEV segmentations such as drivable area, pedestrian crossing, and walkways.
 The dataset also provides 3D bounding boxes of 23 object classes.
-For our experiments, we select six HD-map classes: drivable area, pedestrian crossings, walkways, carpark area, road segment, and lane.
-For dynamic objects, we follow \cite{DBLP:conf/cvpr/RoddickC20} and select the classes: car, truck, bus, trailer, construction vehicle, pedestrian, motorcycle, traffic cone and barrier.
-Even though a six-camera rig was used to capture data, we only use the front camera for training and evaluation.
+For our experiments, we select six HD-map classes and for dynamic objects, we follow \cite{DBLP:conf/cvpr/RoddickC20} and select 10 object classes.
+We only use the front camera for training and evaluation.

-To study the generality of our approach, we also conducted experiments on the Argoverse dataset which has 89 scenes that are divided into 65 training and 24 validation sequences.
+We also conducted experiments on the Argoverse dataset which has 65 training and 24 validation sequences.
 In Argoverse the sequences are annotated at 10Hz.
-But unlike NuScenes, Argoverse does not provide rich semantic HD-maps\footnote{Argoverse provides HD-maps but these are focused on lane graphs.} with only the drivable area available as a static HD-map class.
-For dynamic objects we again follow \cite{DBLP:conf/cvpr/RoddickC20} and select the classes: vehicle, pedestrian, large vehicle, bicycle, bus, trailer and motorcycle.
+Unlike NuScenes, Argoverse only provides drivable area as a static HD-map class.
+For dynamic objects we again follow \cite{DBLP:conf/cvpr/RoddickC20}.